leilaouahrani/The-English-Short-Answer-Grader-For-VLE/README.md

 formulated in natural language.
 We use a semantic space for Word distribution based on word cooccurrences in text corpora to capture similarity.
 The approach does not require word data models(WordNet, ArabicWordNet,  ....).
-It is particularly suitable in situations where no large, publicly available, linguistic resources can be found for the desired language such as the Arabic Language.

-Actually the Grader is used on Moodle Bouira University Plateform for the learning and the assessment of the CyberCrimes Course in Computer Science Department.
+Actually the Grader is used on Moodle Bouira University Plateform for the learning and the assessment of the Oriented Object Programming Course in Computer Science Department.

 =======================
 2. Folder Structure (Plugin Moodle + Grader code on distant server)